ocelot-engineering/Battleship/README.md

 # Battleship
-Java project from edX University of Pennsilvania
+Java project from edX University of Pennsylvania

 The design of the classes in this game is similar to an assignment used by Dr. David Matuszek at the University of Pennsylvania.